Harvest Corn White Bean Chowder

 An overhead shot of two bowls of vegan corn chowder in white bowls on a white background.
 There is a small bowl with lime wedges nearby as well.

-Harvest Corn & White Bean Chowder with Beer
+Creamy Corn White Bean Chowder with Beer

 HARVEST CORN CHOWDER WITH BEER & WHITE BEANS - The First Mess